 Dumbbell Glute Bridge

 Just about everyone should be performing some variation of the glute bridge.
-I've written multiple times on why the glutes are so important for day to day life, how they help prevent back pain, and oh so much more (read why and how to target them at home).
+I've written multiple times on glute exercise benefits, how they help prevent back pain with exercise, the best gluteus maximus exercises, and oh so much more.

 Glutes are one of my favorite body parts to train as they keep your body strong and your legs and bum look great!